gidmoth/freeswitch-connector/README.md

     freeswitch-mod-rtc
 ```

 This will also install a user and group called freeswitch and a service file in `/usr/lib/systemd/system/freeswitch.service`.
 The service file contains information on how to edit the service in itself.
-It's not necesary for the following but depending on your preferences you would do so now.
+Depending on your preferences you should do so or not.

-We just enable the service:
+To be sure we just stop the service first:

 ```
-systemctl enable freeswitch.service
+systemctl stop freeswitch.service
 ```

 Install nodejs 16: